OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 ### Testing for Debugging Code and Verbose Error Logging

 #### Overview
-StrictMode is a developer tool able to detect policy violation, e.g. disk or network access.
+StrictMode is a developer tool to be able to detect policy violation, e.g. disk or network access.
-It could be implemented in order to check the use of good coding practices such as no slow code or network access on the main thread.
+It can be implemented in order to check the usage of good coding practices such as implementing high-performance code or usage of network access on the main thread.
 The policy are defined together with rules and different methods of showing the violation of a policy.

 There are two category of policies: